purescript-contrib/purescript-optparse/README.md

 containing a detailed list of options with descriptions

 ```
-    hello - a test for optparse-applicative
+    hello - a test for purescript-optparse

     Usage: hello --hello TARGET [-q|--quiet] [--enthusiasm INT]
       Print a greeting for TARGET